milo2012/pathbrute/README.md

 pathBrute contains/uses a number of self compiled wordlists for identifying “interesting” content and potentially vulnerable websites.
 1) More than 18603 URI paths from Exploit-Database
-2) URI paths from Metasploit Framework
+2) More than 355 URI paths from Metasploit Framework

 pathBrute can also use wordlists from other sources if you prefer.
 pathBrute can also be used for identifying if any type of CMS (Joomla, WordPress and Drupal) is running on the target websites and fingerprint the versions of the CMS using the –cms option.